Read the following tips to stay safe climbing before you use any of the information on climbing at About.com.

 Hazards and Risks of Climbing

-The hazards and risks of climbing include lots of objective danger, including but not limited to:
+The hazards and risks of climbing include lots of objective dangers, including but not limited to:

 - Your own equipment failure

 - Hitting ledges or the ground after falling

 - Incorrect belay technique

 - Absence of fixed protection

 Hire a Guide to Learn Safe Climbing